 - Pending the clearance of the Police Check, it will now be time for you to start your very first day as an official YMCA volunteer.
 We hope you enjoy your volunteer role and that you receive just as much benefit from your experience as the community that you serve.

-- People under 18 years of age are exempt from the Working With Children Check, and people under 16 years of age are exempt from the Police Check as well.
+- People under 18 years of age are exempt from the Working With Children Check.
+People under 18 years of age must obtain Parent/Guardian Consent for police check.

 - All checks are free to volunteers.